billba/prague/README.md

 What's happening here is that `first` tries the rules in order.
 If the matcher in `nameRule` succeeds, it calls its helper.
 Otherwise it tries `moodyRule`.
 If that doesn't match, nothing happens.
 The important concept is that `first` returns a rule.
 That means you can use it anywhere you expect a rule, including as a parameter to a different call to `first`.

-Let's try one more input with `appRule`:
+Let's try one more input:

 ```typescript
 >> "I am sad"
 >> "Hi there, sad!
 Welcome to CafeBot."
 ```

 Oops.
-We could resolve this particular problem by swapping the order of the rules in the call to `first`, or by coding the Regular Expression in `moody` more tightly.
+We could resolve this particular problem by swapping the order of the rules in the call to `first`, or maybe by coding our Regular Expressions tightly.
 Welcome to the wonderful world of ambiguous human input!

-## Adding Matchers to the pipeline
+## Transforming the input object

 The owner of our favorite cafe has seen our chatbot.
 She liked it so much she wants to make it available to her customers.
 Of course, she'd like to add some functionality:

     User: I want coffee.
     App: Great choice!
 I've placed your order for coffee.

 Let's assume the cafe already has an ordering system in place via a `cafe` object of class `Cafe`.
 Now we need to make that object available to our helper.
-We do that with a new Matcher.
+We do that with a new Matcher:

 ```typescript
 const matchCafe = <M>(match: M) => ({